diogro/expressionVariance-manuscript/main.md

 First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
 Second, high variance genes, expected to be reactive to changes in the environment, could become less variable, indicating reduced capacity to responding to external stimuli.
 Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
-Any one of these changes in expression variance pattern could have major physiological consequences.
+Any one of these changes in expression variance pattern could have major physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. -@Hagai2018-fu for example).

-Presumably genes will differ in their capacity to maintain their baseline variation levels.
+We also expect high and low variance genes to have different mechanisms of regulation of their gene expression variance, which is supported by the relation between SD rank and local epigenetic features.

 __Drafts:__

 <!-- - Differences in gene expression variance can be driven by experimental features, so care must be taken when designing experiments focused on finding gene expression differences.
 - Tissue differences in gene expression variance are an unexplored field. -->
+- Insight into the mechanisms of gene variance regulation
 - Variation in perturbed conditions
 - Differences in robustness
 <!-- - Did we look into tissue specificity and rank?  -->